 I love a hot cup of tea not only because it's soothing but also because of the health benefits it offers.
-Did you know that one cup of Lipton® unsweetened 100% Natural Green Tea boasts 150 milligrams of flavonoids?
+Did you know that one cup of unsweetened natural green tea boasts 150 milligrams of flavonoids?

 And FYI that although I’m also a huge coffee fan, you don’t get quite the same amount of flavonoids from java.
-In fact, a cup of java offers only 0.4 mg of flavonoids, per the USDA Database Flavonoid Content 3.1.
+In fact, a cup of java offers only 0.4 milligrams of flavonoids, per the USDA Database Flavonoid Content 3.1.